. . . . . Welcome to friends of Rilke from Italy . . . .

 You lovers, you who suffice for one another,

-or my worn out face finds
+or my worn-out face

-vaguely.
-But who would wish to
+sensitivity in me.
+But who would dare to

 exist just for that?

-until he pleads in ravishing elation: no
+until one pleads in ravishing elation: no

 more—: